Last updated on December 13th, 2021

 With cigarette sales declining, prices are skyrocketing.
 The absence of smokers' rights are affecting your wallet too.

-If you’re looking to try out a vaping device because you've had it with the stigma of being a smoker, or you simply want a safer smoking alternative, you should know that the most reputable kits are sold on-line.
+If you’re looking to try out a vaping device because you've had it with the stigma of being a smoker, or you simply want a safer smoking alternative, you should know that the safest, most reputable kits are sold on-line.
 They’re also designed with your personal preferences in mind.
-Not only do the styles vary, but the distributor’s return policies, e-liquid safety standards and customer service is better than you'll get by shopping in a vape shop.
+Not only do the styles vary, but the distributor’s return policies, e-liquid safety standards and customer service can be better than you'll get by shopping in a vape shop.

 I also suggest investing in a quality device.
 The experience will give you a fair trial of the vaping experience.
-I recommend Vaporfi.
-You can also check out our Best Selling Electronic Cigarette Comparison Chart.
+There are several excellent vape companies, but I often recommend Vaporfi.
+You can also check out our Best Selling Electronic Cigarette Comparison Chart, which includes helpful details about each brand.

 Whatever space you're in, remember you do deserve the right to smoke or vape.